RY997/Thesis/thesis.typ

   Note: Summarize the achieved goals by repeating the realized requirements or use cases stating how you realized them.
 ]

+Several goals outlined in the functional requirements have been successfully achieved.
+Firstly, FR1 enables users to engage in a chat with Iris directly within the Code Editor.
+Building upon this, FR2 introduces a feature where Iris not only comprehends user requests but also suggests a plan of action for adapting the exercise based on the user's input, displayed within the chat window.
+Users can thoroughly review the proposed exercise plan, as facilitated by FR3.
+Additionally, FR5 empowers users to execute the exercise plan, triggering Iris to perform actions in the specified order.
+The system supports user flexibility with FR6, allowing the pause and resume of the plan at any point, effectively halting or continuing Iris's actions.
+In case of plan execution errors (FR7), users receive prompt notifications, and the plan is automatically paused for their attention.
+FR8 ensures that users can readily inspect the applied changes in the Code Editor; however, it is important to note that the comparison aspect of this feature has not been fully completed.
+Finally, FR9 caters to user convenience by incorporating a feature that allows clearing the chat history in the chat window.
+Collectively, these achievements signify successful integration and implementation of essential features, enhancing the overall user experience within the Code Editor interface.

 === Open Goals
 #rect(
   width: 100%,